 Competition Question:

-Take time to study what is happening in Phuket and the regions around it.
-Make a case for development or nature conservation?
+Take time to study what is happening in Dili and the regions around it.
+Make a case for fast development or design with nature?
 What kind of improvements are needed or not needed?
 The ideas could be active or passive, could there be a need for more infrastructure, wider social programs or massive reorganisation of the economy?

 Where is the Competition Held?